bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 ## Important Notes

-1. Step type names must be unique across the entire system
+- Step type names must be unique across the entire system
-2. Steps must be registered before the executor tries to use them
+- Steps must be registered before the executor tries to use them
-3. Standard steps are automatically registered when the package is imported
+- Standard steps are automatically registered when the package is imported
-4. Custom steps need to be explicitly registered by the user
+- Custom steps need to be explicitly registered by the user

 === File: recipes/recipe_executor/components/steps/registry/registry_edit.json ===
 {
   "steps": [
     {
-      "type": "read_file",
+      "type": "read_files",
       "path": "{% if existing_code_root %}{{existing_code_root}}/{% endif %}recipe_executor/steps/registry.py",
       "artifact": "existing_code"
     },